f3soil/website/content/locations/store/index.md

       start: 05:30
       duration: 45m
 ---
-You don't go to The Store to get new clothes, just a good old-fashioned beat down.
+You don't go to The Store to get new clothes, just a good old-fashioned beatdown.
 You may even run into a deer or maybe even Bambi's wife.
 The Store has hillside terrain, basketball courts, a sand volleyball court, and more.